RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 * Narrowing the search of official COVID-19 related news to two main aspects: *travel restrictions* and *lockdown measures*.
 * Sampling official news sources with highest circulation.

-Prior to sampling news data to include in the timeline,

 ### Adding cancellations data